giangnguyen2412/paper-review-continual-learning/ewc.md

 All the information about task A must therefore have been absorbed into the posterior distribution p(θ|DA).
 This posterior probability must contain information about which parameters were important to task A and is therefore the key to implementing EWC.

+**Drawback**

+Exactly computing the diagonal of the Fisher requires summing over all possible output labels and thus has complexity linear in the number of outputs.
+This limits the application of this approach to low-dimensional output spaces.